Skip to main content

 Ishaan Dev glared at her.
 Priyambada smiled an intelligent and victorious smile.
 He got up as she stood out of his way and walked back to the bed rather reluctantly.

-Soon, the maids walked in to lay the food down on a table they put over his bed.
+Soon, the maids walked in to lay the food down on a table that they put over his bed.

 “Mallal will taste everything before you touch it,” Priyambada spoke, making Ishaan Dev frown.
 Mallal walked up to the table at her words and nodded.
 Ishaan Dev looked at the soup and wrote down “You made it?”